-A new Achievement System reflecting our School vision "Excellence through Commitment, Contribution and Caring", gives pupils the opportunity to have their everyday achievements recognised in a formal way.
-Pupils can gain achievement entries by showing impressive Commitment, Contribution and Caring in any aspect of school life.
+Our achievement system reflects our School vision "Excellence through Commitment, Contribution and Caring", and gives pupils the opportunity to have their everyday achievements recognised in a formal way.

+Pupils can gain achievement entries by showing impressive commitment, contribution and caring in any aspect of school life.
 These are then formally recognised on individual records.

-In addition, a School Honours system is in place to recognise and to celebrate the commitment and achievements of pupils in extracurricular activities.
-Girls may be awarded Full, Half or Junior Honours depending on the nature of their achievement and their year group in school.
-In Senior School, the award of Full School Honours entitles pupils to an Honours blazer, an Honours badge and certificate; an award of Half Honours entitles pupils to a silver wire Blazer Badge displaying the award field and a certificate; an award of Junior Honours entitles pupils in Junior School to an Honours badge and a certificate.
+In addition, a School Honours system is in place to recognise and to celebrate the commitment and achievement of pupils in extracurricular activities.
+Girls may be awarded Full, Half or Junior honours depending on the nature of their achievement and their year group.

+In Senior School, the award of Full School Honours entitles pupils to an Honours blazer, an Honours badge and certificate; an award of Half Honours entitles pupils to a silver wire blazer badge displaying the award field and a certificate; an award of Junior Honours entitles pupils in Junior School to an Honours badge and a certificate.